Austria

 EEE

-Extended liability for packaging manufacturers (EPR) in Austria
+Extended producer responsibility (EPR) for packaging in Austria

 Austria transposed the EU Packaging Directive through the Packaging Ordinance 2014 (BGBl II 184/2014), which — together with the Waste Management Act — sets up EPR Austria rules that make producers finance collection, sorting and recycling of all household and commercial packaging placed on the market.
 The ordinance is overseen by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), while the non-profit VKS Verpackungskoordinierungsstelle coordinates systems’ market shares and audits.